Is Sri Lanka a country you have wondered about visiting?

 Day One – Negombo to Sigiriya and everything in between

-Starting your Sri Lanken tour at Negombo instead of Colombo allows you a head start for your Day one itinerary.
+Starting your Sri Lankan tour at Negombo instead of Colombo will give you a head start on your Day One itinerary.

 Travelling from Negombo via Dambulla and onto Sirigiya has stops at:

-As well as breaks for lunch and tasting golden coconuts.
+We also took breaks for lunch and tasted golden coconuts.

 Dutch influence in Negombo

-Negombo was one of the most important sources of cinnamon during the Dutch era, and there are still reminders of the European days, including the Dutch canals still used today.
+Negombo was one of the most important sources of cinnamon during the Dutch era, and there are still reminders of European days, including the Dutch canals that are still used today.

-The Dutch captured Negombo from the Portuguese in 1640, then lost possession until recaptured in 1644.
-The British then took it from the Dutch in 1796 without a struggle.
+The Dutch captured Negombo from the Portuguese in 1640, but they lost possession until it was recaptured in 1644.
+The British then took it from the Dutch without a struggle in 1796.

 Hotels populate the beach area next door to local fisherman drying their fish, a local delicacy we tried at lunch.